-Why the IRS Treats Gains and Losses on Your Home Differently
+Why the Internal Revenue Service Treats Gains and Losses on Your House Differently

 A lot of people know about capital gains taxes.
 If you invest in the stock market, then you probably see them every year when you’re filing taxes.

 Capital gains means the profit that you make on an investment which you make.
-There are short term (12 months or less) and long term (greater than 12 months) capital gains.
+There are short-term (12 months or less) and long-term (greater than 12 months) capital gains.
 Short-term capital gains are generally taxed at your normal income tax rate, and long-term capital gains are generally taxed at 20%.
-There are some exceptions to this rule, and you can, if you’re longing for some nighttime reading material, go check out the IRS’s website about the tax rates.
+There are some exceptions to this rule, and you can, if you’re longing for some nighttime reading material, go check out the Internal Revenue Service’s website about the tax rates.